Conformal blocks and rational normal curves: Conformal Blocks

 \subsection{Consequences}

 We immediately derive two results from Theorem \ref{thm:CB} and the work leading up to it.
-One is that since $D_{d+1}^{\mathfrak{sl}_n}$ and $\varphi^*\mathcal{L}_d$ span the same ray in $N^1(\M_{0,n})$ and the former spans an extremal ray in the symmetric nef cone, the latter must do so as well.
-This is stated formally in Corollary \ref{cor:extremal}.
+One is that since $D_{d+1}^{\mathfrak{sl}_n}$ and $\varphi^*\mathcal{L}_d$ span the same ray in $N^1(\M_{0,n})$, and the former spans an extremal ray in the symmetric nef cone, the latter must do so as well.
+This is Corollary \ref{cor:extremal}.

 A second consequence is that $D_{d+1}^{\mathfrak{sl}_n}$ and $\varphi^*\mathcal{L}_d$ contract the same set of F-curves, but Proposition \ref{prop:symcont} completely describes that set of curves, so we see that the list in Proposition \ref{prop:cont2} must be complete as well: